chrisant996/clink/docs/clink.md

 See the [Completion Colors](#completion-colors) section for how to configure the colors for match completions.

-#### Input line colors
+#### Other colors

 Clink adds color to the input line by highlighting arguments, flags, doskey macros, and more.
 If you don't want input line colors, you can turn it off by running `clink set clink.colorize_input false`.

+There are also colors for popup lists, and some other things.

 To configure a color, run <code>clink set <span class="arg">colorname</span> <span class="arg">colorvalue</span></code>.

-Match completions make it easy to change Clink settings:  type <code>clink set color.</code> and then use <kbd>Tab</kbd> or <kbd>Ctrl</kbd>+<kbd>Space</kbd> to see the available color settings, and to fill in a color value.
+Match completions make it easy to change Clink settings:  type <code>clink set color.</code> and then use completion (e.g. <kbd>Tab</kbd> or <kbd>Ctrl</kbd>+<kbd>Space</kbd>) to see the available color settings, and to fill in a color value.

 See the [Clink Settings](#clink-settings) and [Color Settings](#color-settings) sections for more information on Clink settings.